Open-Science-Community-Saudi-Arabia/MOOCs/CONTRIBUTING.md

 - /src/db - Contains DB connection files
 - /src/test - Contains files for unit tests

+### FILE NAME FORMAT
+- controllers should have a suffix `.controllers.js`
+- route files should have a suffux `.routes.js`
+- models files should have a suffix `.model.js`

 ### ROUTE FORMATTING
 Each route file should be imported to the `routes_handler.js` file.
 The route_handler.js will have a uniform route path pattern.
 All routes will then be exported to the `app.js` file